Beatrice Lumpkin: Career and activism

 Lumpkin's first job was as a factory worker in 1933, at the age of 14; she lied about her age so she could get a fifteen-cent-an-hour position assembling radio tubes.
 Soon after, she wrote her first flyer titled "Are you satisfied?" and helped organize African-American laundry workers, in Harlem and the Bronx, who were paid low-wages during the Great Depression.
 She joined the Metal Workers Industrial Union, later part of the Congress of Industrial Organizations.
 While at Hunter College, she helped organize a student strike to protest American militarism in 1935, for which she was suspended from the school.
 She was suspended again two years later for putting together an antifascist student conference.
 She was also an organizer for the Laundry Workers Industrial Union and joined the Communist Party from an early age.
 In 1937, she was hired by the Congress of Industrial Organizations, along with 15 others, for a campaign to organize 30,000 laundry workers into a union.
 She also joined marches protesting the imprisonment of the Scottsboro Nine and the Italian invasion of Ethiopia.

 In 1939, after graduating from college, she moved to Brooklyn to work at a laundry and became a leader of the Local 328.
 She later became a radio technician at a factory and joined the United Electrical Workers.
 Beginning in 1942, she was an electronics technician in Buffalo, New York.
 During and soon after World War II, she was an activist for the renters' rights, and helped organized strikes and tenant associations.
 When her family was evicted during this period, the landlord told the judge about her association with the Communist Party, leading to the eviction being upheld.
-In the late 1940s, Lumpkin organized a committee in support of the Progressive Party candidate, Henry Wallace, the former vice president, who ran for president in the 1948 elections.
+In the late 1940s, Lumpkin organized a committee in support of the Progressive Party candidate, Henry A. Wallace, the former vice president, who ran for president in the 1948 elections.